+We estimate the number of events in various multi-Higgs final states with an integrated luminosity of 3000 fb$^{-1}$.
+For simplicity, we assume a degenerate mass spectrum, i.e., $M_\Phi\equiv M_{H^\pm} (=M_A = M_H)$ as a conservative analysis.
+We note that for the case with a mass difference $M_{H^\pm} > M_H$ and $M_{H^\pm} = M_A$, the decay branching ratio of $H\to hh$ increases as discussed in Sec.~\ref{sec:comparison}.
+In addition, a portion of the branching ratios of $A\to Zh$ and $H^\pm\to W^\pm h$ is replaced by those of $A\to Z^{(*)}H$ and $H^\pm\to W^{\pm (*)} H$, which eventually can provide a larger number of $h$ in the final state due to the succeeding decay of $H \to hh$.

 In Fig.~\ref{fig:proposal-X}, we show the contour plot for the number of events with three Higgs bosons, i.e., $hhhZ$ (left) and $hhhW$ (right) as a function of $M_\Phi$ and $\cos(\beta-\alpha)$ in the WS Type-X 2HDM.
 For $\cos(\beta-\alpha)\simeq 0.15$ which is just below the current upper limit by LHC data, ${\cal O}(100)$ events are expected for the $hhhZ$ mode.
 For the $hhhW$ mode, almost double the number of events is expected as compared with the $hhhZ$ mode.
 We also show the number of events for two Higgs final states in Appendix~\ref{app:2higgs}.
 Similarly in Fig.~\ref{fig:proposal-2HDMA}, we show the number of events for the three Higgs final states in the WS A2HDM.